ch-sander/zotero_rdf_server/README.md

   vocab: "http://www.zotero.org/namespaces/export#"
   api_url: "https://api.zotero.org/"
   base: "https://www.zotero.org/"

-# List of libraries to ingest
+  schema: "https://api.zotero.org/schema" # If specified, will generate a basic OWL ontology as a named graph using the IRI from vocab

 libraries:
-  - name: "Visual Magnetism"
+  - name: My Library # Only required for "manual_import" as a subdirectory containing RDF files
-    api_key: "YOUR_API_KEY"
+    api_key: "xxxx"
     library_type: "groups"  # "user" or "groups"
-    library_id: "2536132"
+    library_id: "123"
-    load_mode: "json"            # "json", "rdf", or "manual_import"
+    load_mode: "manual_import"  # Options: "json", "rdf", or "manual_import"
-    rdf_export_format: "rdf_zotero"  # required only if load_mode is "rdf"
+    rdf_export_format: "rdf_zotero" # Options: "rdf_zotero", "rdf_bibliontology"; only needed if load_mode = "rdf"

-    # Optional query parameters passed to the Zotero API
-    api_query_params:
-      itemType: "book"
-      # tag: "important"
-      # collection: "XYZ123"

-    # Optional RDF mapping configuration
-    map:
-      # Whitelist: only fields listed here (and in 'rdf_mapping') will be processed
+    # base_uri: "https://www.example.com#" Used as the URI for the library's named graph and as the base URI for all named nodes created for Zotero items and collections.
+Defaults to "{context.base}{libraries.library_type}/{libraries.library_id}" as defined in this YAML
+    # uuid_namespace: "https://www.example.com#" Used to generate consistent UUIDs for named nodes across multiple libraries in the union graph.
+Defaults to base_uri if not specified
+    map: # Skip this block if no specifications are needed.
+Empty lists will be ignored
-      # white: [title, date]
+      # white: [title, date] # Whitelist – only include these fields and those in 'named'

-      # Blacklist: fields to be explicitly ignored
-      black: [title, date]
+      black: [title, date] # Blacklist – exclude these fields

-      # Fields that should be treated as structured Named Nodes
       rdf_mapping: [creators, tags, collections]

-      # RDF type mapping for items
-      # Fields prefixed with "_" indicate fixed RDF types
-      # Others are field names whose values are interpreted as RDF types
-      # Values without "http" will be expanded using the default vocab
-      item_type: ["_Item", "itemType"]

-      # RDF type mapping for collections (same logic as item_type)
+      item_type: ["_Item", "itemType"] # Determines RDF type; leading underscore indicates a constant predicate.
+If not specified, defaults to "Item".
+If not starting with "http", the default vocab from context will be used
-      collection_type: ["_Collection"]
+      collection_type: ["_Collection"] # If not specified, defaults to "Collection"

-      # Additional RDF triples per item
-      # - `property`: full URI or prefixed name of the predicate
-      # - `value`: name of the field in the data OR a constant (if prefixed with `_`)
-      # - `named_node`: if true, the value becomes a NamedNode; if false, a Literal
+      named_library: "inLibrary" # If specified, adds an object property with this name linking to the library's named graph URI to support querying across named graphs
       item_additional:
         - property: "http://www.w3.org/2000/01/rdf-schema#label"
           value: "title"